-- These incidents could have been a lot worse if the residents had been at home and asleep, due to smoke entering the building.
+This incidents could have been a lot worse if the residents had been at home and asleep, due to the smoke entering the building.

 Derby Homes is responsible for installing and maintaining smoke alarms in your property.
 We also need to carry out a smoke alarm safety check to all Derby City Council properties.

-This must be done once a year and will either be completed at the same time as your gas safety servicing visit or will be completed by a qualified service engineer from our contractor SCCI Alphatrack Ltd. Under your conditions of tenancy, you MUST allow staff into your home to carry out these safety checks.
+This must be done once a year and will either be completed at the same time as your gas safety servicing visit or will be completed by a qualified service engineer from our contractor.
+Under your conditions of tenancy, you MUST allow our staff or contractors into your home to carry out these safety checks.

-If you have gas in your property, Derby Homes Repair Team will undertake the smoke alarm safety check at the same time as the Gas Safety check.
+If you have gas in your property, we will undertake the smoke alarm safety check at the same time as your annual Gas Safety check.